You can't manage what you can't measure. Analyze your customer behavior and product performance with Google Analytics Ecommerce Tracking.

-You can track simple metrics such as clicks and revenue, or deeper behavioral metrics such as time on site, checkout initiation, traffic source, conversions by traffic source, and bounce rate (the possibilities are seemingly endless).
+You can track simple metrics such as clicks and revenue, or deeper behavioral metrics such as time on site, checkout initiation, traffic source, conversions by traffic source, and bounce rate.

 Your Google Analytics account won't have Ecommerce tracking turned turned on by default.
 To enable it, head to your Google Analytics home page and click Admin in the menu bar.

 Next, select the Account, Property, and View that you want to track and click Ecommerce Settings: